louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 READY (0x03): The receiver is ready to receive content on the Flexicast flow.

-The actions JOIN and READY are receiver-specific.
+The JOIN and READY actions are receiver-specific.
 These actions MUST NOT be sent inside an FC_STATE frame sent by the source.
 A receiver receiving an FC_STATE frame with any of the following actions MUST treat it as a connection error of type FC_PROTOCOL_VIOLATION.
 The action LEAVE MAY be sent by both the receiver and the source, as detailed in {{sec-leave}}.

 ## FC_KEY frame {#fc-key-frame}

-The FC_KEY frame informs a receiver with the decryption key of a Flexicast flow joined by the receiver.
+The FC_KEY frame informs a receiver of the security keys used on a Flexicast flow joined by the receiver.
 FC_KEY frames MUST NOT be sent by the receiver.
-A Flexicast QUIC source receiving an FC_KEY frame MUST clone the connection with a connection error of type FC_PROTOCOL_VIOLATION.
+A Flexicast QUIC source receiving an FC_KEY frame MUST close the connection with a connection error of type FC_PROTOCOL_VIOLATION.

 FC_KEY frames are formatted as shown in {{fig-fc-key-frame-format}}.